rafaelmontas/rafaelmontas.github.io/_posts/2024-02-14-rails-swarm-hetzner.md

   db_data:
 ```

+> Make sure to replace `RAILS_MASTER_KEY` with the content of `config/master.key`.
+Also, this is for demonstration
-> This is for demonstration purposes only, make sure not to expose sensitive information in your `docker-stack.yml` file.
+purposes only, make sure not to expose sensitive information in your `docker-stack.yml` file.

 In `config/database.yml` we need to set the `host` to `database` as it is the name of the service in the stack.
 Also,
 we need to set the `username` and `password` to the environment variables referenced in the `docker-stack.yml` file: